© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 South Caradon 19th century copper mine is a scheduled monument protected by Historic England under reference 1020614.
 View the official record →

-South Caradon is a 19th century copper mine located in Cornwall, England, representing the substantial mineral extraction industry that characterised the region during the Industrial Revolution.
+South Caradon is a nineteenth-century copper mine located in Cornwall, England, representing the extensive mineral extraction industry that characterised the county during the height of its mining prosperity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020614.

 South Caradon 19th century copper mine is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020614.